frankthetank001/HoNfigurator/README.md

 		</details>
 1. Complete the **Server Setup** tab
  	1. Decide on the total server count
+		> This value is limited by your number of logical processors.
+	1. CPU Cores per Server
+		> Unless you have a powerful CPU, leave this as ``one core/server``
+		``two cores/server`` or reducing the total server count can help with reducing lag.
+	1. Console Mode
+		> The ``Launch Servers in Console Mode`` option is used to be able to see and interact with the HoN Server Consoles.

+		> With the value unchecked, the servers will be configured as **headless** windows service.
+This takes moderately less CPU as there aren't as many graphical interfaces on your screen.
- 	1. Select to configure either a group of servers or all servers
+ 	1. Select to configure either a group of servers or all servers.
+	1. Servers should now be deployed.
-1. **Server Administartion** tab
+1. **Server Administration** tab
- 	1. Monitor the configured servers.
+ 	1. Use this tab to monitor the configured servers.
+		> **Note** The content on this tab is automatically refreshed every ``~30`` seconds.
+		Each server has an associated row, the information shown represents the status of the server.
+It will change as the state of the server changes.
+1. **You're done!**
+	> Remember to mouse-hover over buttons and text fields to see tooltips and learn more about what they do.

 ## Installation
 ### Prerequisites